 This firm focuses on sustainability, adding features harmonious with environmental and cultural contexts (e.g., solar power and skylights that stream natural light).
 Recent projects include a net-zero-energy home on Long Island. (ecofriendly)

-Veteran architects Jaquelin T. Robertson and Alexander Cooper excel at large-scale urban-planning commissions (Battery Park City among them), but are also admired for their meticulous residential properties, like an Adirondack-style barn complex upstate and a shingle-style estate in the Hamptons.
+This veteran firm excels at large-scale urban-planning commissions (Battery Park City among them) but is also admired for its meticulous residential properties, like an Adirondack-style barn complex upstate and a shingle-style estate in the Hamptons.

 Daniel Romualdez Architects119 W. 23rd St., nr.
 Sixth Ave., Ste.
 909; 212-989-8429

 Romualdez wields his architectural knowledge gracefully and shrewdly.
 His interiors might pair his own designs with 18th-century French pieces, setting a scene that is timeless, refined, and unpretentious.